 3:6: δι’ ον instead of δι’ ων at the beginning of the verse, rejecting a reading with very widespread support that includes the Byzantine Text, in favor of a reading with negligible support: according to J. K. Elliott, the Greek witnesses for this reading consist of 025, eight minuscules, and one lectionary.
 One of those minuscules was 1175 (from the 900’s), which was given special weight in the CBGM.
 Nevertheless it is difficult to see what drove, or could ever drive, the conclusion that all Greek manuscripts are incorrect at this point except for that small group.

 : ουχ ευρεθήσεται instead of ευρεθήσεται, rejecting the Byzantine Text and rejecting all Greek manuscripts.
 The Greek reading in NA28 is not supported by any Greek manuscripts.
-As a Greek word, it is a conjectural emendation, based on the assumption that a reading in the Sahidic text of First Peter was translated from an exemplar that had this reading.
+As a Greek word, it is a conjectural emendation, based on the assumption that a reading in the Sahidic text of Second Peter was translated from an exemplar that had this reading.

 ●3:16: ταις after πάσαις, agreeing with À, 1739, and the Byzantine Text.